Diduenjoy/docs/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file and `includes/_errors.md`.
+<aside class="notice">This error section is stored in a separate file `includes/_errors.md`.
 Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them at the top of your `index.md`'s frontmatter.
 Files are included in the order listed.</aside>

-The Kitten API uses the following error codes:
+The Kittn API uses the following error codes:

 Error Code | Meaning